-Our solution of Problem 1 was based on the following nice property of the integer grid: if three vertices of a parallelogram are in the nodes, then the fourth vertex also gets into a node.
+Our solution of Problem 1 was based on the following nice property of the integer grid: if three vertices of a parallelogram are at nodes, so is the fourth.
 The usual mathematical wording for this phenomenon is: the set of all nodes is closed with respect to the operation under study.
 We will now give an exact definition of this operation.

-Given three points in the plane, say M, N and P, there are three different ways to add one more point so that the triangle MNP becomes a parallelogram.
-One way is to connect P with the midpoint K of MN and choose the point L on the line PKwhich is symmetric to P with respect to K (Fig. 4).
+Given three points in the plane, say M, N and P, there are three different ways to add one more point so that the triangle MNPbecomes a parallelogram.
+One way is to connect P with the midpoint K of MN and choose the point L on the line PK which is symmetric to P with respect to K (Figure 4).